ECS Express Mode Limitations Workaround: Two-Stage Deployment Process ## Background ECS Express Mode provides simplified ECS cluster deployment, but it has the following limitations: - Cannot specify ARM64 (Graviton) architecture - Cannot enable Fargate Spot - Cannot enable ECS Exec This article exp

 aarch64

-The display of aarch64 confirmed that it was running on ARM64 (Graviton).
+aarch64 was displayed, confirming that it is running on ARM64 (Graviton).

 Summary

-Even with ECS Express Mode, we were able to use ARM64, Fargate Spot, and ECS Exec through a two-stage deployment process.
-In the initial stack, setting MinTaskCount: 0 prevented dummy image task launch, and changing to the necessary task count after ARM64 conversion proved to be a safe deployment pattern.
+Even with ECS Express Mode, it was possible to use ARM64, Fargate Spot, and ECS Exec by going through a two-stage deployment process.
+Setting MinTaskCount: 0 in the initial stack to prevent task startup with the dummy image, then changing to the required task count after the ARM64 conversion, is a safe deployment pattern.

-However, since this is a procedure not explicitly documented in the official documentation, behavior may change with future updates, and issues such as interference from changes outside IaC or drift may occur.
-We recommend limiting its use to development and testing environments where you can use it at your own risk.
+However, since these steps are not explicitly documented in the official documentation at this time, there is a possibility that behavior may change due to future updates, interference from changes outside of IaC, or issues such as drift.
+We recommend limiting use to environments where you can take personal responsibility, such as development and verification environments.

 Share this article